The Gardens of Temple Dinsley

 and all excellent.

-The tent and grounds besides being tastefully decorated with flowers and shrubs were lighted up at
+The tent and grounds beside, being tastefully decorated with flowers and shrubs, were lighted up at

 night with many hundreds of variegated lamps and Chinese lanterns imparting a fairy-like aspect to the